San Marcos Regional Animal Shelter Volunteer Program

 Other duties include clerical work, greeting visitors, answering the phone, data entry, filing, animal photography, veterinary services as well as other miscellaneous or specialized tasks and activities.
 Special projects and events include various programs in the schools and civic organizations, annual events such as the San Marcos Mutt Strutt, Pet Fest, PetSmart Adoptions, and a variety of events for Texas State University, San Marcos CISD, and other organizations around the community.

 - Volunteers must be 18 years or older.
 Accompanying minors must be 8 years or older and must stay with their family at all times.

 - Volunteers must abide by social distancing and masking guidelines.

-- Volunteers must review our online training documents, then attend a one-hour, in-person orientation.
+- Volunteers must review our online training documents, then attend an in-person orientation.
 No walk-in volunteering is allowed at this time.
 Orientation is hands-on with the animals.
 After this orientation, volunteers can begin volunteering immediately in their chosen area.

-- Be kind and courteous with staff and clients.
+- Be kind and courteous with staff, customers, and animals.

 Ready to start?

 - Register on our volunteer portal, Give Pulse, and fill out our volunteer application.